ippontech/blog-usa/posts/build-a-reddit-crawler-with-aws-cdk-and-lambda.md

 The architecture must be capable of running the crawler every 30 minutes and notify you (ex: by email) with all the Reddit's posts that match our custom filter.

-Here is the AWS services that we gonna use for this blog:
+Here is the AWS services that we are using for this blog:

 - [AWS Lambda](https://aws.amazon.com/lambda/): serverless service to run the crawler
 - [AWS SNS](https://aws.amazon.com/sns/): notification service to send emails (or text, push notifications, etc)